eminboghos/portfolio/PredictionMarketBots/polymarket-mm/results.md

 Running since November 2025.
 Consistently top 1% of Polymarket traders by PnL and volume. ~1,500 transactions per day on average across the bot's lifetime.

+This page will be updated once testing for v2 is finished.

 ---

 ## Graphs